-- Call 8-1-1 or visit elocate.missdig811. org at least three working days before digging to request underground utility lines be marked. - Wait for utilities to be marked.
-Natural gas lines are marked with yellow stakes, flags or paint. - 3.
-Avoid digging near marks.
+- Call 8-1-1 or visit elocate.missdig811.org at least three working days before digging to request underground utility lines be marked.
+The call and service are free. - Wait for utilities to be marked.
+Natural gas lines are marked with yellow stakes, flags or paint. - Avoid digging near marks.
 Before using power equipment within 4 feet of marked lines, hand dig to expose the pipe.
 If you have difficulty finding the pipe within 18 inches of marks, contact MISS DIG 811. - 4.
 Respect the marks.
 Be aware of all underground utility marks and other gas facilities such as valve boxes and regulator boxes.
-Do not place construction materials or equipment downriggers over marks. - Call if you make contact with underground lines.
-If you hit or nick a pipeline while digging, stop and call Consumers Energy immediately.
+Do not place construction materials or equipment downriggers over marks.